Jim-devENG/crysgarage-production/crysgarage-frontend/public/README.md

 ## Logo File

-Please add your Crys Garage logo PNG file here with the name:
+The Crys Garage logo is now available as:
-- `crys-garage-logo.png`
+- `crys-garage-logo.svg` - Vector format for best quality and scalability

-The logo should be:
+The logo features:
-- PNG format with transparent background
+- Golden metallic texture with concentric circles
-- Golden "G" symbol facing down
+- Stylized "G" symbol in the center
-- High resolution (recommended: 512x512 or larger)
+- High resolution (512x512 viewBox)
-- Named exactly: `crys-garage-logo.png`
+- Scalable vector format

-The logo will be automatically used in:
+The logo is automatically used in:
 - Header navigation
 - Loading screen
 - Landing page hero section